GauravRajwada/100-Data-Science-Projects/README.md

 # 100-Data-Science-Projects
-100 machine learning projects for anybody who is interested in doing research and want to learn about data science ibybuilding projects and coding.
+100 Data Science projects for anybody who is interested in doing research and want to learn about data science by building projects and coding them.

 The goal is to make a repository where anyone can contribute their research,projects and solution that is useful for everyone and can help in their journey of learning Data Science.